unfoldingWord-dev/Resource-Container/docs/container_types.rst

         |-LICENSE.md
         |-manifest.yaml

-.. note:: When your application supports USFM bundles it can identify the them in two ways
+.. note:: When your application supports "USFM Bundles" it can identify the them in two ways

-    - attempt to read the :ref:`manifest` to determine type.
+    - attempt to read the :ref:`manifest` to determine type as ``bundle`` and the format as ``text/usfm``.
     - look for any ``*.usfm`` files in the root directory if the :ref:`manifest` does not exist.

+    In this way the application will satisfy both the ``Bundle`` RC type described above and generic "USFM Bundles" as is common in the industry.